 Does Medicare cover root canals?

-  If the root canal is needed following or during an emergency room visit pertaining to an accident, it’s possible.
+If the root canal is needed following or during an emergency room visit about an accident, it’s possible.
 But for all other instances, Medicare will not cover a root canal.

 Does Medicare cover braces?

 Medicare doesn’t cover the implementation of braces.
-For adults in general, it’s very difficult to find even a supplemental plan or private dental health insurance that will help pay for adults to get braces.
-However, if you have a child or teenager on your private dental insurance, it would help pay part of the cost for their braces.
+For adults, it’s very difficult to find even a supplemental plan or private dental health insurance that will help pay for adults to get braces.
+However, if you have a child or teenager on your private dental insurance, it would help pay part of the cost of their braces.

 Does Medicare cover dentures?

 No, Medicare will not cover dentures.
 If you don’t want to be stuck with 100% of the cost, having a Medicare Advantage or Medigap plan that includes dental insurance will help defray some of those costs.